I Need Help Now

 Call or Text: 844-739-6369, 5:00pm to 9:00am

 The Peer Support Connection Warmline of Minnesota is staffed by mental health consumers who provide support to peers by telephone.
-All phone calls are confidential and callers remain anonymous.
+All phone calls are confidential, and callers remain anonymous.
 Warmline Support Specialists are trained to actively listen to their peers, empathize with their concerns and empower individuals to choose their path to wellness and recovery.
-If you'd like to talk to someone who truley understands your struggle and has "been there before" please call or text.
+If you'd like to talk to someone who truly understands your struggle and has "been there before" please call or text.

 Crisis Nurseries (for children 0-12 years of age)